ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The transfer-context may be a complex data structure that contains all information related to a SATP execution instance.
 Examples of information contained in a transfer-context may include identifiers of sessions, gateways, networks or assets related to the specific SATP execution instance.

+The sender gateway provides this value to the receiver gateway.
+Mechanisms to establish this value between the sender and receiver gateways may be utilized prior commencing the SAT protocol.
+However, these are out of scope.

 ### Session ID:

 This is the unique identifier representing a session between two gateways handling a single unidirectional transfer.
 This may be derived from the Transfer-Context ID at the application level.
 There may be several session IDs related to a SATP execution instance.
 Only one Session ID may be active for a given SATP execution instance.
 Session IDs may be stored in the transfer-context for audit trail purposes.

+The sender gateway provides this value to the receiver gateway.

 ### Gateway Credential Type